Primary PGCE PE Specialism

 Make your PGCE application stand out

 Applying for the Primary PGCE PE Specialist course

 You can apply by making a formal UCAS application.
 Once you are ready to make an application to Essex and Thames Primary SCITT to become a teacher, you’ll need the following:

 - A ‘Personal Statement’ to support your application.
 See our guide to writing an effective personal statement

 - Two references – one of whom could be from a school

 - A portfolio of all your examinations certificates to date

-- Practise the Numeracy and Literacy Professional Skills tests online – and take them if you feel confident in passing.
+- Skills Tests in English and Maths – Practise them online and take them if you feel confident in passing.
 They will need to be passed before you start your training course but we can offer support if we’ve offered you a place and you have failed them twice.
-DON’T take them a third time without this support as if do and you don’t pass, you will have to wait 2 years before being allowed to take them again.
+UPDATE: As of 14th February 2018, you now have unlimited attempts to pass these Skills Tests, and your first 3 attempts in both subjects will be free.

 Please note: you have to have made a UCAS application for teacher training in order to take your skills tests.

 You should make sure that your application grabs our attention in a positive way as we receive hundreds of applications.
 Demand for our places is high and the calibre of applicants is also high so you must ensure that your application doesn’t end up in the automatic ‘No’ pile because of poor presentation.
 Your application form presents the first opportunity you have to prove to us that you are ideal teacher material.
 Tell us about the experiences in school that you have and show us what you have learned about being a teacher and what characteristics you possess that make you think you’d be a good one.
 What skills do teachers need?
 Do you think you have them?
 What would you need to learn?